Lewis and Clark's keelboat: History

 In May 1803, Lewis ordered that a riverboat, built to defined specifications, be built at Pittsburgh for the expedition.
 When he arrived at Pittsburgh, he found that the boat builder had just begun building the boat and that it would take six weeks to finish it.
-The builder John Walker was an alcoholic, being one of the reasons the boat was finished late.
+The builder was an alcoholic, being one of the reasons the boat was finished late.
 This worried Lewis, who wanted to get underway in the vessel before the summer drought lowered the water level of the Ohio River, and to reach the Mississippi River before it froze in the fall.

 Lewis finally sailed from Pittsburgh with the boat on August 31, 1803.
 After joining William Clark, the expedition left Clarksville, Indiana, on October 26, with the flagship and two pirogues.
 Two weeks after the departure from Clarksville, the expedition arrived at Fort Massac.
 On November 28, it reached Fort Kaskaskia, 50 mi south of St. Louis.

 The winter was spent at Camp Dubois, a temporary camp on the Illinois side of the Mississippi, across from the Missouri River's outlet.
 On May 14, 1804, the expedition left the camp and began the voyage up the Missouri; the strong countercurrent reduced their speed to one mile per hour.
 The Mandan villages in what is now North Dakota were reached on October 26, after 1500 mi of travel from Camp Dubois.
 The expedition built and wintered at Fort Mandan.

 The keelboat was sent back to St. Louis with the returning party on April 6, 1805, while the remainder of the expedition continued overland to the Pacific Ocean.
 The journey downstream took just 43 days, and the boat reached its goal with diaries and scientific specimens undamaged, in spite of the spring floods.
 In all likelihood, the boat was then auctioned off to the highest bidder.